osgi/osgi.enroute.site/_includes/prerequisites.md

 You can find the details how to install bndtools on the [bndtools website](http://bndtools.org/installation.html#update-site)

-**Note** Do not install the development version since it is currently incompatible with the tutorials.
+Do not install the development version since it is currently incompatible with the tutorials.
 {: .note }

 ## Conventions